CircuitChaos/ft891-cat-monitor/README.md

 You need `python3` and `serial` module to run this script.

-Set the port and baudrate in the script.
+Set the port and baudrate in the script (or keep the port and see my udev rules below).
 Optionally adjust the polling interval as well (by default it's set to 250 ms).
 Run without arguments and it should work.

 If it can't find the serial module (`ModuleNotFoundError: No module named 'serial'`), you need to install this module.
 On Debian, simply run: `apt-get install python3-serial`.
 On other systems use the appropriate package, or try `pip3 install serial`.